abiodunjames/hubofcode/about.md

 ## What I Do

 I'm an **Engineering Manager at [Reddit](https://www.redditinc.com/)**, where we're bringing community and belonging to everyone.
-My experience spans multiple industries:

-- **FinTech** - Building secure, scalable financial systems
-- **EduTech** - Creating impactful learning platforms
-- **PropTech** - Developing innovative property technology solutions
-- **Social Media** – Building the world largest community platform
+Previously, I worked in FinTech, EdTech, PropTech, and Mobility.

 ## What I Write About